mateodelnorte/servicebus/README.md

 ## Round-Robin Load Distribution

-  Simply running multiple versions of Process B, above, will cause servicebus to distribute sent messages evenly accross the list of listeners, in a round-robin pattern.
+  Simply running multiple versions of Process A, above, will cause servicebus to distribute sent messages evenly accross the list of listeners, in a round-robin pattern.

 ## Message Acknowledgement